Shawn Oakman: Toronto Argonauts

 In the 2023 season, Oakman played in 15 regular season games, starting in 13, while serving as a healthy scratch for the other games.
 He recorded 27 defensive tackles, six sacks, and one forced fumble that year.
 To start the 2024 season, Oakman was again a healthy scratch for the team's first game.
 Soon after, on June 11, 2024, it was announced that he had been released by the Argonauts.

 Edmonton Elks

 On July 7, 2024, it was announced that Oakman had signed with the Edmonton Elks.
 He played in 14 regular season games where he had 32 defensive tackles, three sacks, one interception, and one forced fumble.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Montreal Alouettes

 On February 11, 2025, it was announced that Oakman had signed with the Montreal Alouettes.
 He played in 17 regular season games where he had 35 defensive tackles and six sacks.
-On October 31, 2025, he was released after being suspended by the CFL for violating the league's Gender-Based Violence and Harassment Policy.
+On October 31, he was released after being suspended by the CFL for violating the league's Gender-Based Violence and Harassment Policy.

+Pennsylvania Benjamins

+On April 14, 2026, Oakman signed with the Pennsylvania Benjamins of the International Arena League.